You’re a doctor, you can kill them

 I described this later as the New Bottom Line reflecting on his efforts spanning 15 years

-Our relationship began online with a discussion about the Ignorance and Want allegory from Dickens’ Christmas Carol:
+When we first met back in 1999, our relationship began online with a discussion about the Ignorance and Want allegory from Dickens’ Christmas Carol, for both of us it had been a favourite passage:

 They were a boy and a girl.
 Yellow, meagre, ragged, scowling, wolfish; but prostrate, too, in their humility.
 Where graceful youth should have filled their features out, and touched them with its freshest tints, a stale and shrivelled hand, like that of age, had pinched, and twisted them, and pulled them into shreds.
 Where angels might have sat enthroned, devils lurked, and glared out menacing.
 No change, no degradation, no perversion of humanity, in any grade, through all the mysteries of wonderful creation, has monsters half so horrible and dread.